liquidmelon/adapt-component-pageJumper/README.md

 # adapt-component-pageJumper
-text component with a button that jumps you to a different page
+a text component with a button to jump to any article, block, or component on any page